hartwigmedical/hmftools/sage/README.md

 ## 2. Candidate Variants
 In this first pass of the tumor BAM(s), SAGE looks for candidate variants.
-Valid candidates include a complete read context in addition to raw counts of ref and alt support (`RAD`) and their respective base quality contributions (`BABQ`).
+Valid candidates include a complete read context in addition to raw counts of ref and alt support (`RAD`) and their respective base quality contributions (`RABQ`).
 The raw values are calculated directly from the aligner without any filters or quality requirements.

 INDELS are located using the `I` and `D` flag in the CIGAR.